ndunnett/vulkan-tutorial/README.md

 All dependencies are configured with CMake.
 As long as you have the Vulkan SDK and CMake installed and set up correctly, it should just work™.
 The contents of the "assets" directory (ie. textures, models, shaders, etc.) will be copied into the directory containing the executable during build time.

-See the "completed" branch for the completed tutorial, or the "rewrite" branch for my refactored version of the tutorial using Vulkan-Hpp.
+See the "completed" branch for the completed tutorial (though it did not start from this template exactly) or the "rewrite" branch for my refactored version of the tutorial using Vulkan-Hpp.